YudaWang/SelfDriving/P4-Adv-Lane-Find/writeup_template.md

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
+The camera matrix and distortion coeffs are computed based on a series of chess board images taken by the same camera at different locations w.r.t camera.
+The regular optical use case of auto-driving camera is to focus object at 1~inf meters.
+For a normal wide angle lens, the difference among the focusing of an object at 1~inf meters is negligible.
+Hence, the calibration images are only used for (x,y) calibration in the real space.
+The object points are always the same due to the same 9x6 chess board.
+The image points are self detected by cv2.findChessboardCorners function.
+Finally the camera matrix and distorsion coefficients are computed by cv2.calibrateCamera function.

 ### Pipeline (single images)